HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/run_logs.md

 # HCL WebEngine runtime logs

-If tracing is enabled, HCL Digital Experience WebEngine generates a log file during run time that contains messages and trace information.
+If tracing is enabled, HCL Digital Experience (DX) Compose WebEngine generates a log file during run time that contains messages and trace information.

 The default runtime log file is shown: